fivequarters/fusebit.io/src/_blog/_posts/type-annotations.md

 ## A Little Bit of History: TypeScript, JavaScript, and Concepts

-When JavaScript was first released 27 years ago, it was designed to be a dynamic language or weakly typed language, meaning that developers don’t have to specify the types of information that will be stored in a variable in advance.
+When JavaScript was first released 27 years ago, it was designed to be a dynamic language or weakly typed language, meaning that developers can't specify the types of information that will be stored in a variable in advance.
 JavaScript assigns the type of a variable based on the information assigned to it. (e.g.  arrays, strings, object, etc).
-The opposite is _*Strong typed*_ language, where specifying types in advance is enforced by the compiler, such as Java, Python and Ruby.
+The opposite is _*Strongly typed*_ language, where specifying types in advance is enforced by the compiler, such as Java, C# and Rust.

-Having a loosely typed language is a bittersweet experience.
+Having a weakly typed language is a bittersweet experience.

 The sweet part is because it gives you a lot of flexibility and less developer effort as the compiler performs certain kinds of type conversions.
 The bitter part is because fewer errors are caught at compile time, leaving many bugs to be caught at runtime.

 Loosely typed languages allows to things like this: 1 + “1” = 11

-And errors like this: ``cannot read property x of undefined``
+And errors like this: `x does not have a method 'foo'`

 As well as other similar errors and weird stuff that could be preventable by adding type syntax.
 That’s why TypeScript was invented.

 ### JavaScript + Types = TypeScript

-TypeScript is a superset of JavaScript, is not a JavaScript framework, meaning that you can completely write valid JavaScript without using any extra features Typescript offers.
-You can build on JavaScript by adding syntax for type declarations, classes, and other object-oriented features with type-checking.
+TypeScript is a superset of JavaScript, meaning that you can completely write valid JavaScript without using any extra features Typescript offers.
+You can build on JavaScript by adding syntax for type declarations, classes, and other features with type-checking.

-In other words, typescript is a type-checking language that doesn’t change how JavaScript is interpreted by the browser.
+In other words, Typescript is a type-checking language that doesn’t change how JavaScript is interpreted by the browser.

-[TypeScript]([https://www.typescriptlang.org/](https://www.typescriptlang.org/)) was first released in 2012 and “is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale”, now is the seventh most popular language among developers according to [Stack Overflow survey 2021]([https://insights.stackoverflow.com/survey/2021#most-popular-technologies-language](https://insights.stackoverflow.com/survey/2021#most-popular-technologies-language)), and fourth according to [The State of the Octoverse]([https://octoverse.github.com/#top-languages-over-the-years](https://octoverse.github.com/#top-languages-over-the-years)).
+[TypeScript](https://www.typescriptlang.org/) was first released in 2012 and “is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale”, is now the seventh most popular language among developers according to [Stack Overflow survey 2021](https://insights.stackoverflow.com/survey/2021#most-popular-technologies-language), and fourth according to [The State of the Octoverse](https://octoverse.github.com/#top-languages-over-the-years).

 ![JavaScript Soft Typing Support](javascript-typing-support-2.png "JavaScript Soft Typing Support")

 Its use and adoption have been extensive, exponential, and explosive!
 But, it really started to take off in 2017.
-Its popularity has been growing because, by [providing minimal checking syntax on top of JavaScript](https://thenewstack.io/typescript-getting-popular/), TypeScript allows developers to type check their code, helping find bugs and improve documentation of large JavaScript code bases.
+Its popularity has been growing because, by [providing checking syntax on top of JavaScript](https://thenewstack.io/typescript-getting-popular/), TypeScript allows developers to type check their code, helping find bugs and improve documentation of large JavaScript code bases.

 Some argue that TypeScript faces the same fate as Coffeescript, which includes improvements for the JavaScript Language such as `for..of` loops.
 Those improvements were later included in the JavaScript language itself in ES6, making CoffeScript irrelevant.
 TypeScript, as a “superset” of JS, could become irrelevant if JavaScript itself adopts all the TypeScript improvements.